The extra mile

-A leading financial services firm stays ahead with a customer-first mindset.
+A leading financial services firm stays ahead with a customer-first mindset

-strategic partner
+partner

-reduction in help line calls quarter-over-quarter
+in help line calls

-The Challenge
+The challenge

 Even the best business operation has room for improvement.
 Should complacency set in, what might be "the best" one day could be an "also ran" the next.
 That's why a leading financial services company, one with a stellar reputation for its customer experience, partnered with TTEC on a five-year plan to first, take its work with customers to a new level and second, to assure the company maintained its status as an industry leader.

-Our Solutions
+Our solutions

 When the project began, the company had recently centralized the contact centers for its 15 million customers into a single location.
 But management discovered that despite the consolidation, disconnected pieces in its customer experience persisted.
 And so the first of the four major phases of TTEC's work involved a review of the overall operation, one that resulted in its restructuring to three distinct tiers.
 The first tier would assist new customers in their first interactions with the company, with the second and third tiers handling requests as they grew in complexity.